AntalZsofia/MyLibrary/README.md

-﻿MyLibrary - Book Management System App
+﻿# MyLibrary - Book Management System App

 ## Overview

 MyLibrary is a user-friendly application designed to help book enthusiasts organize and manage their book collections.
-With this app, you can create virtual bookshelves, categorize your books, and keep track of your reading materials efficiently.
+With this app, you can keep track of your reading materials, share your thought with other users about books, mark your current reading progress and give a rate and review when you finish reading.
+You can also search for books by title, genre, author, or ISBN efficiently.

 ## Table of Contents